farshidtz/connectedhomeip/lighting-gpio-app.md

 # 0x7B = 123
 ```

-You should see the LED could be turned on/off.
+You should see the LED could be turned on/off now.